Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 This article, or perhaps essay, is long.
 This is necessary to capture the thought process, rather than just the outcome.
 Just as a student may gain bonus points for a wrong answer that uses the correct method of calculation, I hope we can debate where in this mental exercise the two of us diverge in agreement, rather than having a binary debate about it being entirely *right* or *wrong*.

-My expectation isn’t that this is the final version or even that such a version is possible.
+My expectation isn't that this is the final version or even that such a version is possible.
 But as a way to agree on the terms of debate, I believe it will be highly constructive.

 ## Regulating the motorwagen

-The motor car has been around for over 140 years and we’ve developed a suite of rules and practices to tackle conflicting interrelated concerns.
-A set of rules governs almost every aspect of a vehicle’s design and use.
+The motor car has been around for over 140 years and we've developed a suite of rules and practices to tackle conflicting interrelated concerns.
+A set of rules governs almost every aspect of a vehicle's design and use.
 Some of these are imposed on the manufacturer, others on the driver, and still more on the interaction of vehicles, pedestrians, and the spaces they operate in.

 :::figure
 :img{src="/img/2026/04/motorwagen.jpg" alt="The Benz Patent-Motorwagen was the first practical automobile put into production."}